|Availability of data||Template for data availability statement|

 About this policy

-Authors are required to make the data and materials supporting the results or analyses presented in their research paper publicly available information.
-Authors may, however, choose to apply a licence that limits re-use.
+Authors are required to make the data and materials supporting the results or analyses presented in their paper freely available.

 Please note that data should only be shared if it is ethically correct to do so, where this does not violate the protection of human subjects, or other valid ethical, privacy, or security concerns.